-Leica Q Typ 116 versus Leica X Typ 113
+Leica Q Typ 116 vs X Typ 113

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (7 percent) than the Leica Q Typ 116.
 Moreover, the X Typ 113 is markedly lighter (24 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the X Typ 113 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|1.||Leica Q Typ 116||130 mm||80 mm||93 mm||640 g||300||no||2015||4,249|
+|1.||Leica Q Typ 116||130 mm||80 mm||93 mm||640 g||300||n||Jun 2015||4,249|

-|2.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||no||2014||2,295|
+|2.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||n||Sep 2014||2,295|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Leica X Typ 113 an APS-C sensor.
 The sensor area in the X Typ 113 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.